 -Nina LoSchiavo, BFA 2012 Graphic Design

 To learn more about Nina and her work visit her portfolio and Vimeo page.

 - BFA Illustration

-"I like to think that winning the Jack Endewelt Memorial Award was a way to inform me that I am doing something right, and that someone other than my instructors was noticing that.
-The award allowed me to create the projects I wanted to create for my thesis with less limitation on cost.
+"I like to think that winning the Jack Endewelt Memorial Award was a way to inform me that I was doing something right, and that someone other than my instructors was noticing that.
+The award allowed me to create the projects I wanted to create for my thesis with less limitation by cost.
 It pushed me to create some of the largest paintings I've ever made, and I learned a lot from spending so much time on them in my last semester at SVA."

 -Jonny Ruzzo, BFA 2012 Illustration